-The HQ Hydraulics Office has purchased the computer program Storm Shed 3G for the Washington State Ferries Division and each WSDOT Region house whenever designing storm drains.
-Training material for Storm Shed 3G has been developed specifically for WSDOT applications and is available on the HQ Hydraulics Web page or designers can consult the HQ Hydraulics Office for additional technical assistance.
-To obtain the latest version of Storm Shed 3G software contact the HQ Hydraulics Office or your Region Hydraulic Engineer.
-Prior to using Storm Shed 3G, the storm drains should be located using a Microsoft® Excel Pavement Drainage Spreadsheet.
-A spreadsheet is available on the HQ Hydraulic web page at:
+The HQ Hydraulics Office has purchased the computer program StormShed 3G for the Ferries Division and each WSDOT region to use whenever designing storm drains.
+Training material for StormShed 3G has been developed specifically for WSDOT applications and is available on the HQ Hydraulics web page or designers can consult the HQ Hydraulics Office for additional technical assistance.
+To attain the latest version of StormShed 3G software contact the HQ Hydraulics Office or your Region Hydraulic Engineer.
+Prior to using StormShed 3G, the distance between catch basins/manholes/inlets in every run of storm drains should be located using a Microsoft® Excel Pavement Drainage spreadsheet.
+A spreadsheet is available on the HQ Hydraulic web page at: "the www.wsdot.wa.gov/eesc/design/hydraulics.

-http://www.wsdot.wa.gov/eesc/design/hydraulics.
 The spreadsheet lacks the advanced features found in commercially available computer programs but does offer a simple and effective way to locate storm drains.